About Developing the Honey Ant Readers

 The venture was a co-operative and collaborative one.
 Consultation, observation and recordings of stories and general conversational language formed the backbone to creating books specifically for Indigenous learners.
 The adults telling their stories wanted them to be used in the HAR series to help their children to learn to read.

-Commonly, teachers in Central Australia have classes in which some of the students are advanced readers, some beginners, some have hearing difficulties, some attend only 40% of the time and some arrive at school for the first time and can’t speak Standard Australian English (SAE).
+Commonly, teachers in Central Australia have classes in which some of the students are advanced readers, some beginners, some have hearing difficulties, some attend only 50% of the time and some arrive at school for the first time unable to speak Standard Australian English (SAE).

 This means teachers have a great need for individual programs to use in their classrooms.

 Many classroom assistants are tutors or volunteers.
-The material’s intent is to enable an unqualified assistant to work through the program, whilst having fun and building the student’s self confidence.
+The material’s intent is to enable an unqualified assistant to work through the resources, whilst having fun and building the student’s self-confidence.

 The Honey Ant Readers are used in a variety of educational environments: